gluster/glusterdocs/docs/Developer-guide/compiling-rpms.md

 - CentOS 8.x - Follow the CentOS 8.x steps, then follow from step 2 in the Common steps.
 - RHEL 6.x - Follow the RHEL 6.x steps, then do all of the Common steps.

-**Note** - these instructions have been explicitly tested on all of CentOS 5.10, RHEL 6.4, CentOS 6.4+, CentOS 8.4 and Fedora 16-20.
-Other releases of RHEL/CentOS and Fedora may work too, but haven't been tested.
+**Note** - these instructions have been explicitly tested on all of CentOS 5.10, RHEL 6.4, CentOS 6.4+, CentOS 8.4, and Fedora 16-20.
+Other releases of RHEL/CentOS and Fedora may work too but haven't been tested.
 Please update this page appropriately if you do so. :)

 ### Preparation steps for Fedora 16-20 (only)